 Visiting The Canal Today

 The only section of canal currently accessible by boat is the first lock and basin at Froghall, so most of it must be visited on foot, by bike or, possibly, on horseback.

 That's because most of it still buried or cut off into isolated sections by the later railway.

 Some sections are easy to visit, because the former track bed between Oakamoor to Denstone is now a permissive greenway.

 Some other sections, however, are on private land and not routinely accessible.

 The Caldon and Uttoxeter Canals Trust would like to change this by opening up the old towing path as a footpath.

 This would showcase the canal and demonstrate to visitors what might be achieved with restoration.

-In another initiative, the Canals Trust, in conjunction with the Churnet Valley Living Landscape Partnership, has created replica canal mileposts which now stand in the approximate positions of the originals but re-sited close to modern paths, where they can be seen by the public.
+The Canals Trust, in conjunction with the Churnet Valley Living Landscape Partnership, has already created replica canal mileposts which now stand in the approximate positions of the originals but re-sited where they can be seen from current footpaths.